barn2plugins/woocommerce-product-tabs/readme.txt

 == Changelog ==

 = 2.1.0 =
-Release date 21 December 2023
+Release date 4 January 2024

 * Fixed the error when pro version is activated
 * Updated assets